Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/how-to-setup-instance-from-api/guide.en-gb.md

 You must ensure that the node is `Available` and has the required **traits** to deploy the desired flavor.

-To check the current state of a node and retrieve its ID, you can follow our documentation: [OPCP Node Lifecycle](pages/hosted_private_cloud/opcp/node-lifecycle)
+To check the current state of a node and retrieve its ID, you can consult our documentation: [OPCP Node Lifecycle](pages/hosted_private_cloud/opcp/node-lifecycle).

-To verify the compatibility between your node and the required traits of a flavor, you can follow our documentation: [Traits & Flavor](pages/hosted_private_cloud/opcp/traits-and-flavor)
+To verify the compatibility between your node and the required traits of a flavor, you can consult our documentation: [Traits & Flavor](pages/hosted_private_cloud/opcp/traits-and-flavor).

 #### Deleting an Instance